Back to homepage

 What's still unclear

-A lot of people know Bankman-Fried went to prison, but they don't know the bankruptcy recovery ended up being unusually strong for customers.
+A lot of people know Bankman-Fried went to prison, but they don't know the bankruptcy recovery ended up being unusually strong for customers or that creditor distributions are now underway.

 Deep dive